rocketlaunchr/anti-disposable-email/README.md

 ### Update

 This package can auto-update the disposable domain list.
-It uses the regularly updated list from here: https://github.com/disposable-email-domains/disposable-email-domains.
+It uses the regularly updated list from [disposable-email-domains](https://github.com/disposable-email-domains/disposable-email-domains).

 ```go
 import "github.com/rocketlaunchr/anti-disposable-email"